Skip to main content

 Heartbeat Detection Task

-Do you feel your heart is beating when you give attention to it?
+Do you feel your heart beating when you pay attention to it?

 What else?